randlabs/walgo-vault/README.md

 * MA (MintAccount): account storing the wALGOs.
 This account must give access to the Application to send the wALGOs to the Vault owner accounts
 * MF (MintFee): fee paid in ALGOs for each mintwALGOs operation
 * BF (BurnFee): fee paid in ALGOs on each burnwALGO operation
+* CF (CreationFee): fee paid in ALGOs on each burnwALGO operation

 Local variables stored in the Vault owner accounts:
 * s (status): 1 if the Vault is enabled and 0 if it is not